About the Journal

 The first and third fascicles of each issue of the journal include scholarly articles dedicated to a specific theological theme.
 Each topic can be broadened out into its multiple connections and implications, mostly dogmatic, moral, pastoral, liturgical, or sociological.
 The second and fourth fascicles of the issue always consist of various theological articles, published in English, which do not deal with the main topic (specific theological theme) of the first and third fascicles.
 Because of the journal's interdisciplinary character, it seeks to include among the contributors not only biblical scholars but also theologians of various specializations.

 ISSN 2451-280X (on-line)

 "Verbum Vitae" is classified as Q1 in Religious Studies according to Scimago Journal & Country Rank.
-Its Impact Factor in 2020/2021 is 1,84.

 The journal is indexed by the following databases: